wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ### Assignment:

   -  Blog Post (500--750 words) on project status
-  -  Introduce Saxon and XSLT
+  -  Submit project letter to Drupal Instance

 ## Week 13: Who is our audience?